 - i.
 Intentionally injuring another person physically - ii.
 Engaging in verbal or physical behavior that creates a reasonable fear of injury to an identifiable person - iii.
 Engaging in verbal or physical behavior that subjects an identifiable individual to extreme emotional distress - iv.
 Engaging in behavior that includes oral, written or electronically communicated statements, gestures, or expressions that communicate a direct or indirect threat of physical harm or intimidation to persons or harm to property, even in jest - v.
 Engaging in threatening or violent behavior based on race, ethnicity, nationality, gender, gender identification, sexual orientation, disability or other protected status - vi.
-Defacing or damaging property - vii.
-Committing injurious or threatening acts related to sexual assault, stalking, dating or sexual harassment; refer to the University Title IX Policy for more information. - viii.
+Defacing or damaging property

+- vii.
+Committing injurious or threatening acts related to sexual assault, stalking, dating or sex-based harassment; refer to the University Title IX Policy for more information. - viii.
 Brandishing a weapon or firearm - ix.
 Retaliating against any individual who, in good faith, reports a violation of this Code or seeks help in addressing concerns arising under this Code - x.
 Engaging in bullying and/or cyberbullying - xi.
-Committing or threatening acts related to domestic violence; which include, but are not limited to: - Disputes between spouses, family members, domestic partners, significant others, parents, children, or individuals that result in a breach of peace, possible abusive behavior policy violations, or violence.
-Anyone, including but not limited to, family members, spouses, parents, or any invited or uninvited individuals who are guests of UMass Global students, and who cause any disturbance/disruption, will be immediately escorted from the campus.
-Invited and uninvited guests may be arrested for trespassing; such guests will be c.
-Behavioral Assessment and the Behavioral Intervention Team
+Committing or threatening acts related to domestic violence; which include, but are not limited to: - Disputes between spouses, family members, domestic partners, significant others, parents, children, or individuals that result in a breach of peace, possible abusive behavior policy violations, or violence. - 2.

-- forbidden from returning to UMass Global property. - 2.
 Any act of violence or threat of violence; - 3.
 All physical abuse including physical assault and/or battery as well as any domestic disputes, hate crimes and/or child abuse.